-Global Studies students are not only given the tools to understand the processes of globalization and their consequences, they are empowered to shape their world as the next generation of global leaders in business, education, government, and the non-profit sector.
-Housed in UCLA's International Institute, Global Studies offers a research-oriented undergraduate major leading to a Bachelor of Arts (B.A.), as well as an undergraduate minor.
+Global Studies students are given the tools to understand the processes of globalization and their consequences, and they are empowered to shape their world as the next generation of global leaders in business, education, government, and the non-profit sector.

 Culture & Society courses concentrate on the tensions between local ways of life with deep historical, linguistic, ethnic, and religious roots and today's pressures for transnational cultures and multiple identities, fueled by the communication of ideas and the movement of people all around the world.